 Program Website

-Clarion University of Pennsylvania offers a Bachelor of Arts in Sociology/Psychology through its two departments of sociology and psychology.
-The program is ideal for those seeking graduate-level degrees in psychology or social work as well as for students interested in pursuing careers in human and/or social services.
-Coursework is offered in general psychology, the arts and humanities, statistics, the biological and physical sciences, developmental psychology, and abnormal psychology, providing a strong foundation in both fields.
-In addition to strengthening their understanding of psychology as a discipline, students also develop the knowledge and skills necessary to interpret, design, and conduct research as it relates to the field.
+Clarion University of Pennsylvania offers a Bachelor of Arts in Sociology/Psychology through its departments of sociology and psychology.
+The program is ideal for those seeking graduate-level degrees in psychology or social work.
+It’s also good for students interested in pursuing careers in human and/or social services.
+Coursework is offered in:

 Degree Options: